 The Dunn Center for the Performing Arts is located on the campus of North Carolina Wesleyan University.
 The facility includes the 1,181 seat Minges Auditorium, the intimate Powers Recital Hall and several galleries including the Mims & Gravely Galleries.
 Other spaces include the Carlton Board Room and the Garner Lobby, as well as an acting classroom.

 Get more information and details about the facility.

 In support of the cultural mission and quality entertainment of The Dunn Center, the Mims Gallery annually produces a series of art exhibits by nationally recognized and local professionals from various and diverse populations.
 All Gallery events are free to the public and bring music and art together for reception parties where visitors and art collectors can talk with visiting artists one on one.

 The Gravely Gallery in The Dunn Center is a new space for edgy, young art made possible by a generous gift in honor of the late Janice Gravely.
 As a showcase for student talent at both NCWU and other local schools, it’s a great entry point for emerging artists and a tremendous benefit to the local art community.
 With so much to see and do at The Dunn Center, here’s a brand new gallery fulfilling that promise!

 Wesleyan Theatre Program

-Roger Drake is the director of theatre at NCWC.
+Roger Drake is the Professor of Theatre at NCWC.
 Contact him with questions at 252.985.5185 or firstname.lastname@example.org.